-IV.
-STANDARDS OF CARE
+V. STANDARDS OF CARE

-1. Delegation of Investment Authority.
-The Finance Director, acting on behalf of the City Council, is designated as the Investment Officer of the City and is responsible for investment management decisions and activities.
+1. Delegation of Investment Authority

+a.
+Governing Body: The Finance Director, acting on behalf of the City Council, is designated as the Investment Officer of the City and is responsible for investment management decisions and activities.
 The Council is responsible for considering the quality and capability of staff, investment advisors, and consultants involved in investment management and procedures.
 All participants in the investment process shall seek to act responsibly as custodians of the public trust.